Leading the Charge: Lessons Learned in Sustainability and Electrifying the Last Mile

 When it comes to extracting data, what can EV systems offer that gas-powered vehicles can’t?

-Heindrik: With both vehicles it comes down to your ability to tap into the system to visualize information.
+Heindrik: With both vehicles, it comes down to your ability to tap into the system to visualize information.
 If you have a problem with a gas-powered vehicle, you can buy a product online that plugs into the mainframe and diagnoses the issue.
 It could save you thousands of dollars at the mechanic.
 The data is there — you just have to extract it.

 The same rings true with EVs.
 But because they are newer, and more technologically loaded, we get easy access to metrics on telematics, battery level, degradation average, average speed traveled, and the overall performance of the vehicle itself.
 At GoBolt, we sync this information up with our internal operating system and are able to learn about, and better understand, our drivers and vehicles.
 We can then assign drivers and routes based on payloads and vehicles.